ndycuong/Crawler/README.md

-# Redditn X - Crawler
+# Redditn n X - Crawler
-data crawler based on selenium, bs4, twscrape
+Data crawler based on selenium, bs4, twscrape, requests but selenium is not suitable for large data project